How to Get More Google Reviews as a Dentist (2026)

 Scripts that convert without feeling pushy

 Front desk: "If you have a minute, a quick Google review really helps other patients find us.
 There's a QR code right here."
 Clinician: "Your results look great.
 A review means a lot to our team if you have a moment."
-The clinician ask converts 20-30% higher because it feels personal rather than procedural.
+The clinician ask converts 20 to 30 percent higher because it feels personal, not procedural.
 SMS: "Hi [Name], thanks for visiting [Practice] today!
 A quick Google review helps us help more patients: [Link]."
-Train staff during a 15-minute monthly meeting and track who generates the most reviews.
-Recognition matters here: staff who see their personal ask resulted in a published review stay motivated to keep asking.
-Share review wins in team huddles.
-Some practices post a weekly review count on the break room whiteboard to maintain awareness without pressure.
-For complete script options, see our guide to asking for reviews.

 How Does Automation Solve the Consistency Problem?

 Manual review requests fail because they depend on individual effort.
-Front desk staff asking 30-50 patients per day under cognitive load will forget discretionary tasks first.
-On busy days, ask rates drop to 10-20%.
-During staff turnover or vacation coverage, asking stops entirely for days or weeks at a time.
-The inconsistency compounds because Google rewards practices with steady review velocity, meaning gaps in collection hurt your ranking momentum.
-Automation maintains 90-100% ask rates every day regardless of volume or staffing.
+Front desk staff asking 30 to 50 patients per day under cognitive load forget discretionary tasks first.
+Ask rates drop to 10 to 20 percent on busy days.
+During turnover or vacation coverage, asking stops entirely for days or weeks.
+Automation holds the ask rate at 90 to 100 percent every day regardless of staffing.

 PMS-triggered sequences